Eman is a writer and textile engineer. She loves writing about natural fibers as well as many other topics.

 All cocoons are collected except the filaments that are unsuitable for reeling as well as the filaments intended for supplying the next crop of eggs.

-The cocoons are stifled by sun drying, steam or hot air to get rid the pupa inside the cocoons.
+The cocoons are stifled by sun drying, steam, or hot air to get rid of the pupa inside the cocoons.

 1- Reeling of Silk